paulkiplagat/phase-3-sinatra-react-project/README.md

 **start frontend**

-Clone the frontend for page:**https://github.com/paulkiplagat/phase-3-sinatra-react-project-frontendthe React**
+Clone the frontend for page:**https://github.com/paulkiplagat/phase-3-sinatra-react-project-frontend**
+to start the React app
 run *npm install*
  and *npm start* to start  @ **http://localhost:3000**